Supreme Court rejects appeal over press access in Wisconsin | Law-Order

 Last year, a federal judge rejected the group's arguments, saying MacIver can still report on Evers without being invited to his press briefings or being on his email distribution list.
 The 7th U.S. Circuit Court of Appeals unanimously upheld that ruling in April.

-The appeals court ruled that Evers' media-access criteria was reasonable and he was under no obligation to grant access for every news outlet to every news conference.
+The appeals court ruled that Evers' media-access criteria were reasonable and he was under no obligation to grant access for every news outlet to every news conference.

-Evers' spokeswoman Britt Cudaback did not immediately return a message Monday seeking comment on the Supreme Court's decision.
+When asked to comment on the Supreme Court's action, Evers' spokeswoman Britt Cudaback referred to the governor's legal filing in the case.
 MacIver's attorney Dan Suhr also did not immediately return a message.

 The appeals court noted that a limited number of reporters were allowed into the event.
 Reporters from The Associated Press, along with the Milwaukee Journal Sentinel and Wisconsin State Journal, were among those present for that briefing.